WolframResearch/FEMAddOns/Readme.md

     ResourceFunction["FEMAddOnsInstall"][]

-This will permanently install the FEMAddOns paclet.
-The Wolfram Language will always use the latest installed version of FEMAddOns.
+This will permanently install the latest version of the FEMAddOns paclet.
 Installed versions can be enumerated using the command:

     PacletFind["FEMAddOns"]